Activities

 Note that:

-1. Supply chains are global, yet the impacts can be locally concentrated, dispersed across wider regions or global.
+1. Supply chains are global, yet the impacts can be locally concentrated, dispersed across wider regions or global in scale.
 For example, impacts during operations are felt by communities near the power plant, whereas impacts during sourcing and processing of natural resources are felt by communities near extraction sites and processing facilities.

-Temporal distribution of impacts is important in visualizing what to expect.
-For example, the following graph compares timelines of total GWP (i.e., including sourcing, processing, manufacturing, building and operating and EoL) for different generation technologies.
-Different assumptions of life of assets cause the spikes.
+Temporal distribution of impacts is important for visualizing what to expect during transitions of electricity generation technologies.
+For example, the following graphs compare timelines of total Global Warming Potential (GWP), Land Use and Water Consumption across all phases in our system boundaries (i.e., including sourcing, processing, manufacturing, building and operating and EoL) that are associated with transitioning from a CCGT plant over 10 years to Solar PV or Wind technologies, each assumed to operate for 30 years..
+Assuming shorter operational lives for solar and wind could cause periodic spikes in impacts.
+Changes in generation performance could also influence these timelines.
 The results are preliminary and provided for demonstration purposes only.
-We are working on developing similar representations for all 17 impacts considered in our LCA.
+We are working on developing similar representations for all 18 impacts considered in the LCA portion of our study.

 All of our power plants generate the same amount of electricity in a year.
-With battery storage, we bring solar and wind facilities closer to dispatchability to match a CCGT.
+With battery storage, we bring solar and wind facilities closer to dispatchability to match a CCGT plant.
 Hence, our LCAs approximate total amount of materials needed for “equivalent” facilities.
 Still, this approach does not capture the needs of an electric power system that is expected to balance demand and supply of electricity in real time, instantaneously.
-In phase 2 of the CEO study, we are aggregating LCA impacts we calculated for individual power plants for whole power systems.
-That is, we are including all generation and T&D assets that needs to be built and operated by 2050 under various scenarios.
-For example, following charts compare the GWP impacts across two scenarios of transitioning energy generation portfolios in an actual power grid.
+In phase 2 of the CEO study, we aggregate LCA impacts calculated for individual power plants for whole power systems.
+That is, we include all generation and transmission and distribution (T&D) assets that need to be built and operated by 2050 under various scenarios.
+For example, the following charts compare the GWP impacts across two transitioning scenarios of energy generation portfolios in an actual power grid.
 We will confirm reliability of these systems via high-frequency (e.g., hourly) dispatch modeling.

 illustration